-Reducing your energy consumption is a great way of looking after the planet, and saving money in the process.
-And it’s easier than you might think.
-A simple change here and there can have long-lasting benefits on your household bills and your peace of mind.
+But reducing your energy consumption can be a great way of saving money.
+And it's easier than you think.
+A simple change here and there can still keep you warm all the while having long-lasting benefits on your household bills.

 Install energy-efficient light bulbs